Ngl.add_text

 Description

-This function adds text strings to the requested plot. plot is the value returned from a previous call to one of the PyNGL plotting functions, like Ngl.xy, Ngl.contour_map, etc. x and y are 1-dimensional arrays (these can be Python lists or tuples, or NumPy arrays) defining the coordinates of the text strings, and resources can optionally contain an unlimited number of attributes that are TextItem resource names and their values.
+This function adds a text string to the requested plot. plot is the value returned from a previous call to one of the PyNGL plotting functions, like Ngl.xy, Ngl.contour_map, etc. x and y are scalars defining the coordinates of the text string, and resources can optionally contain an unlimited number of attributes that are TextItem resource names and their values.
 Note that x and y must be in the same data space as the data in plot.

 If you plan to resize your plot or use it in a call to Ngl.panel, then it is better to use this function (rather than Ngl.text) because the text will automatically get resized with the plot.